jbcha2003/jbcha2003/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi!
-I'm Jimmy, a third-year computer science at the University of Southern California.
+I'm Jimmy, a third-year computer science student at the University of Southern California.
 Since taking my first introduction to programming course in college, I have been infatuated by the artistry and problem-solving necessary for full-stack web development.
 Through personal and academic projects, I have had the opportunity to apply my skills in both front-end and back-end technologies, including JavaScript, React, React Native, SQL, and Node.js.

 Feel free to contact me or just look around!